 For cost and further technical information contact a farm supply dealer.

 The purpose of this fact sheet is to encourage non-lethal solutions to problem deer, but we should briefly discuss the policy and legal aspects of shooting and killing deer caught destroying gardens and agricultural crops.

 A conservation officer may issue a Nuisance Wildlife Permit to kill wildlife if scaring or other methods have been unsuccessful.
-Any wildlife destroyed must be reported to the Department of Lands and Forestry within 24 hours.
+Any wildlife destroyed must be reported to the Department of Natural Resources and Renewables within 24 hours.
 Any wildlife remains must be disposed of in a manner that is approved by Department staff.

 By intentionally planting a food source for deer, it is suggested that deer will be attracted away from other crops.
 A field test of the lure crop idea in Nova Scotia was not effective.
 The lure crop must be available and more attractive to deer when the other crop is vulnerable.
 There is extra cultivation cost and the danger of encouraging additional deer to the crop area.